The-Rookie/Pyglet-Games/README.md

 You can use the code here for whatever you want, enjoy.

 # Note, only the code is mine.
-The game ideas/resources are not.
+Most of the game ideas coming from http://inventwithpython.com/pygame/chapters/